A Day in the Life of a Hospital Administrator

 Operations

-A hospital administrator is responsible for the recruitment, hiring, and ongoing evaluation of staff members.
-While this may be delegated to HR departments at larger hospitals, the processes must always be signed off on at the top.
+A hospital administrator is responsible for recruiting, hiring, and evaluating staff members.
+While this may be delegated to HR departments at larger hospitals, administrators will set policies and approve senior-level hires.
 At smaller hospitals, administrators may even be in charge of the scheduling and training of staff.
-On top of staffing choices, a hospital administrator is in charge of setting facility-wide policy in a way that advances a hospital’s overall goals.
+On top of staffing choices, a hospital administrator is in charge of setting facility-wide policy to advance a hospital’s overall goals.

 Finances

 A hospital administrator is responsible for designing and implementing a facility’s budget.
-They also help determine the cost and rates of the health services provided.
+They also help determine the cost and rates of the health services provided: overseeing billing systems, reimbursement negotiations, and payer contracts.
 At a research or teaching hospital, this includes budgeting the research and educational programs and guiding the overall direction of those efforts.
-How a hospital performs financially can be an indicator of hospital administrator performance as it has a direct correlation to keeping the facility healthy and running smoothly.
+How a hospital performs financially can be an indicator of hospital administrator performance as it directly correlates to keeping the facility healthy and running smoothly.

 Outreach